Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

     // The window needs access to pointer inputs to handle the user interaction
     // with it: resizing/moving the window, or clicking its button.
-    // user interaction in Wayland is done via the wl_seat object, which represent
+    // user interaction in Wayland is done via the wl_seat object, which represents
     // a set of pointer/keyboard/touchscreen (some may be absent) that logically
     // represent a single user.
 Most systems have only one seat, multi-seat configurations
     // are quite exotic.